cybertec-postgresql/pg_cgroups/README.md

 from source, this is done by installing a `*-devel` or `*-dev` package.

+Since `pg_cgroups` uses `libcgroup`, you also have to install that library and its header files.

 Check that the correct `pg_config` is found on the `PATH`.
 Then build and install `pg_cgroups` with